 Unlike traditional saunas, which introduce steam through steam generators or by throwing water on hot rocks, infrared saunas don’t heat the air around you.
 Instead, they use infrared lamps to warm your body from the inside out.
 Infrared saunas operate at a lower temperature than traditional saunas, allowing you to experience a more intense sweat session at a lower temperature than traditional saunas.

 There are two main types of infrared saunas: far-infrared saunas and near-infrared saunas.
 Far-infrared saunas use heating elements that mainly emit light in the far-infrared range.
 This type of far-infrared light does offer some benefit, but it doesn’t penetrate the body as well as near-infrared light does.
 Near-infrared saunas combine heat therapy and light therapy.
-The light from near-infrared saunas can penetrate the body up to 9 inches, offering more robust health benefits than far-
+The light from near-infrared saunas can penetrate the body up to 9 inches, offering more robust health benefits than far-infrared saunas.

 Why is sweating so powerful?